Stepping Stone to Independence

 What are Stepping Stones current priorities?

 So in terms of priorities for how do we help the kids, the first thing we do is help the kids and the children and the youth who come to us address their trauma.
+We use a method called therapeutic care.
 And then over and above that it is to help them create a compelling future for themselves.
 So really sort of addressing who are they, what’s their identity, what do they want to be in life, what do they want to achieve?
 And that pathway to their future is very significant to help motivate them to do what they need to do to get themselves in a good place.
 And then when they have that clear picture of what their future is going to be then we help them with the building blocks, or what we call the stepping stones to independence.

 Then within those programs, we teach lots of skills.
 So there are three key areas of independence that we work on.
 The first is providing them with financial independence.
-So it is actually mandatory for any of our kids when they come into an 18-plus homes to actually secure a job within six months, so by the time they are 18 and a half they have some form of part or full-time work, or causal.
-And we give them skills to do that, we go through the CV completion, how to apply for the jobs, the most effective ways of doing that and how to actually keep a job.
+So it is actually mandatory for any of our kids when they come into an 18-plus homes to actually secure a job within six months, so by the time they are 18 and a half they have some form of part or full-time work, or casual.
+And we help them develop the skills to do that, we go through the CV completion, how to apply for the jobs, the most effective ways of doing that and how to actually keep a job.
 So that is financial independence.

 And then the third area of independence that we really drive is life skills.
-We’ve got a list of skills that we’ve crafted ourselves, 238 life skills and they go from cleaning your teeth to learning how to drive, or learning how to cook 15 dishes before they leave us.
+We’ve got a list of skills that we’ve crafted ourselves, 238 life skills and they go from cleaning your teeth to learning how to drive, budgeting skills or learning how to cook 15 dishes before they leave us.
 So they are very practical skills that they can go and take into life, which they should probably have been taught by their parents but for whatever reason their parents either have not been present or it just haven’t addressed.

 Do you stay in contact with the young people once they leave Stepping Stone House?

 Very much so.
 So we actually have an aftercare program.
-So when they first leave us we see them and touch base with them very regularly and then, over time, months later, they might only touch base with us once a month or just drop in for a coffee and say hello.
+So when they first leave us we see them and touch base with them very regularly and then, over time, months later, they might only contact us once a month or just drop in for a coffee and say hello.
 And we provide that support until their 30th birthday and that sort of reflects what most parents are doing day to day for mainstream kids.
 If kids have an issue with a relationship or the car breaks down they are often still touching base with their parents to ask for some support and help and we become that support for our own Stepping Stone House kids.

 To be honest it is the best job I’ve ever had for that reason.
 It is great to see them pick themselves up, listen to our guidance and let that take them on a path so they really fulfil their potential and more.